Adrien-Luxey/cyclon-rps/README.md

 You will need Python3 and Docker (preferably with the ability to launch it using your current user).

-In `/python`, you will find `run_experiment.py`, which runs several `rps-cpp` Docker containers to demonstrate that the algorithm work.
+In `/python`, you will find `run_experiment.py`, which runs several `rps-cpp-img` Docker containers to demonstrate that the algorithm work.
 You will need to build the *builder* image first (its job is to compile `rps-cpp` inside a container, such that we simply drop the resulting binary inside the same kind of Docker image to have a working `rps-cpp` container):

 	# Build the builder
 	/rps-cpp $ make docker-builder